JoviMetzger/42Project-Inception/README.md

 ## 🧩.env:

-The .env file allows you to keep configuration data separate from your codebase, making the application more flexible and easier to maintain. <br>
+The .env file allows you to keep configuration data separate from your codebase, <br>
+making the application more flexible and easier to maintain. <br>
-Instead of hardcoding values in your application, you can reference environment variables, which can be changed without altering the code. <br>
+Instead of hardcoding values in your application, you can reference environment variables, <br>
+which can be changed without altering the code. <br>
-The variables in a .env often include sensitive or configuration-specific data, such as API keys, database credentials, or application settings. <br>
+The variables in a .env often include sensitive or configuration-specific data, <br>
+such as API keys, database credentials, or application settings. <br>
-Sensitive information like passwords, API keys, and secrets should not be stored in your source code, so you store them in your .env to keep those secure. <br>
+Sensitive information like passwords, API keys, and secrets should not be stored in your source code, <br>
+so you store them in your .env to keep those secure. <br>

 **For this projcet you can store:**
 - Database connection details *(hostname, database name, credentials)*